Halton Market Analysis

 The final indicator of what’s happening in the market is the number of new listings that came on the market.
 Again, we look for trends to see if the number are steadily increasing or decreasing, whether this month saw more or fewer new properties get listed and of course how it compares to this time of year by looking at this time a year ago and two years ago.

-Turning to the supply side, when we review the number of new listings that came onto the market in Halton in September, we see that we had 1,758 new listings, compared to 1,275 new listings in August.
-That’s approximately 38% more new listings, on a month over month basis.
+Turning to the supply side, when we review the number of new listings that came onto the market in Halton in April, we see that there were 1,906 new listings, compared to 1,604 new listings in March.
+That was a big increase, with new listings up about 19% from March, or 302 new listings higher month over month.
+Compared to April of last year, new listings were down about 10%, or 203 new listings lower.

 Here’s the latest charts for these two categories (average days on market and average sale to list price ratio), going back month by month for the last two years.